-On SMB appliances the cluster can be configured only on High Availability mode which means that only one gateway is active and when there is a failover, the standby member becomes active.
+On SMB appliances, the cluster can be configured only in High Availability mode.
+This means that only one Gateway is active and that when there is a failover, the standby member becomes active.

 - Both appliances must have the same hardware and firmware version.

 - Both appliances must have different names.

 - The secondary appliance must not have any configuration.
 The only configuration should be on the hardware level (if a LAN interface is configured on the Active member, then the same Port should be configured on the Standby member).

 - Connect a sync cable between the appliances on the sync port (Default: LAN2 port).

 - Connect both of the appliances' LANs (for example LAN1 from each appliance) to the same switch (to have the same Network Segment).